 AP style uses adviser; however, advisor is commonly used in academic settings.

-Always use figures for people and animals, but not for inanimate objects.
-The girl is 15 years old; the law is eight years old.
+Use figures in all instances, unless the numeral would begin the sentence.
+The girl is 15 years old.
+The law is 8 years old.
 Use hyphens for ages expressed as adjectives: A 5-year-old boy, the woman is in her 30s (use no apostrophe with the final -s).

 Preferable to informal alum; regular capitalization rules apply: Alumnus John Smith; John Smith, College of Business alumnus.